MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] At nominal or notional value only.
 - [ ] At the maturity value.

-> **Explanation:** IFRS 9 requires that derivatives be recognized at fair value, with changes in fair value typically recorded in profit or loss unless hedge accounting is applied.
+> **Explanation:**( IFRS 9 requires that derivatives be recognized at fair value, with changes in fair value typically recorded in profit or loss unless hedge accounting is applied.)

----

 ### Which type of entity generally poses a greater counterparty credit risk when entering into a forward contract?